lxd98/Giraffe_documentation/docs/source/index.rst

 figure replot
 -------------

-Considering that the scale of X/Y axis may not suitable for users to highlight their data, we provide a subfunction named “giraffe_plot” to re-scale.
+Considering that the scale of the X/Y axis may not be suitable for users to highlight their data, we provide a subfunction named “giraffe_plot” to re-scale.